OpenSILEX/phis-docs-community/docs/experimental-organization.md

 `Financial Name`.
 As indicated in the tool tip, this field is meant for the user to provide the identification of the financial support document (e.g. a grant agreement number).

 `Date Start` and `Date End` are to be provided in the format YYYY-MM-DD (year-month-day), directly or through the calendar view.

-???

-If the end date of the project is unknown, the start date can be reused in `Date End` temporarily. *TO CHECK*
+If the end date of the project is unknown, the start date can be used also as **Date End** temporarily.

 `Scientific Contacts`.
 Email adresses of the scientists involved in the project.
 The email adresses refer uniquely to persons existing on Phis.